 Cat’s Meow Sounds Weird

 A sudden change in your cat’s meow can be worrying.
 Once you’ve become attuned to your cat’s natural sounds, it’s easy to tell when something isn’t right.
-If your cat’s meow sounds generally off, something might be affecting your cat’s voice and it might need immediate attention.
+If your cat’s meow sounds off, something might be affecting your cat’s voice that requires attention.